-Crianlarich (A’Chrion Laraich) is a small village in the west Central Highlands with a strategic location.
-Located at the junction between Strath Fillan, Glen Falloch and Glen Dochart its geography has made it a passing point for people and trade between east and west and the south from the earliest times.
+Crianlarich (A’Chrion Laraich) is a small village in the west Central Highlands with a strategic location between Strath Fillan, Glen Falloch and Glen Dochart.
+Its geography has made it a passing point for people and trade between east and west and the south from the earliest times.
 Curiously it has never become a significant village or small market town; indeed its name, translated from the Gaelic implies that it was a poor and insignificant place.
-Even the coming of the Railways in the 19th century did not have as much impact on its development as might have been expected.
+Even the coming of the railway in the 19th century did not have as much impact on its development as might have been expected.

 Crianlarich’s location is no less dramatic scenically, either, located beneath Ben More, which at just under 4,000ft, the highest mountain in Scotland, south of Strathtay, and next door to the Crianlarich ‘Munros’ – (The mountain behind the station in the picture at the top of the page is Cruach Ardrain – one of the Crianlarich group).
 The West Highland Way, walking route from Milngavie (north of Glasgow) to Fort William passes close to Crianlarich.

-The Callander and Oban line section, east of Crianlarich via Glen Dochart and Strathyre, closed in 1965 (during the Beeching cuts) and there is now no Crianlarich Lower Station, furthermore Crianlarich Upper is now simply called Crianlarich.
-Trains to Oban share the West Highland Line from Glasgow as far as Crianlarich where they use the interconnection to branch from the West Highland Line back onto the original Caledonian Line to Oban.
-Indeed the majority of trains run combined from Glasgow to Crianlarich where they split.
+The Callander and Oban line section, east of Crianlarich via Glen Dochart and Strathyre, closed in 1965 (during the Beeching cuts) and there is now no Crianlarich Lower Station and Crianlarich Upper is now Crianlarich.
+Trains to Oban share the line from Glasgow as far as Crianlarich where they join the original Caledonian Line to Oban.
+The majority of trains run combined from Glasgow to Crianlarich where they split.
 The front portion to Oban and the rear to Fort William and Mallaig.
+The station has a famous tearoom and the village has a hotel and a pub.
 Fuller details about Crianlarich’s railway history and engineering associated with both railway lines can be read by clicking the Page Link above.

 The station was laid out with a crossing loop around an island platform and sidings on both sides.
 On the east side were was an engine shed and a turntable.
 (The engine shed still exists and can be seen behind the train just entering the station).
 At the north end of the station, there was a junction with a link line to the Callander and Oban Railway.
 Originally, the junction incorporated a scissors crossover, allowing simultaneous moves through the junction.